hpc2n/sphinx-lesson-template/content/setup.rst

     CUDA/10.1.243              (D)     gcccuda/2020b         (D)
     ...

-The list may change if you have loaded modules.
+The list shows the modules you can load directly, and so may change if you have loaded modules.

+In order to see all the modules, including those that have prerequisites to load, use the command `ml spider`.
+Many types of application software fall in this category.

 You can find more **information** regarding a particular module using the :code:`ml spider <module>` command: